JesusMCO/SMailTM/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Mail.tm](https://img.shields.io/badge/Mail.tm-API-red.svg)](https://mail.tm)

+**SMailTM** is a powerful Kotlin library for Android that enables you to **create and manage temporary disposable email addresses** using the [Mail.tm](https://mail.tm) service.
+Perfect for protecting user privacy, testing, and avoiding spam.

+## 🎯 What Does This Library Do?

+This library allows you to:
+- ✉️ **Create temporary email addresses** instantly without registration
+- 📥 **Receive emails in real-time** with Server-Sent Events (SSE)
+- 📎 **Download attachments** from received emails
+- 🔐 **Maintain user privacy** - no personal information required
+- 🚀 **Build privacy-focused apps** like temporary email services
+- 🧪 **Test email functionality** in your Android apps

-A powerful and easy-to-use Kotlin library for Android that provides a complete interface to interact with the [Mail.tm](https://mail.tm) temporary email service API.
-This library is a Kotlin conversion of the popular [JMailTM](https://github.com/shivam1608/JMailTM) library, optimized for modern Android development with Kotlin Coroutines support.
+Built specifically for **Kotlin** and **Android**, this library is a modern conversion of the popular [JMailTM](https://github.com/shivam1608/JMailTM) Java library, optimized with Kotlin Coroutines and Android best practices.

+## 💡 Use Cases

+- **Privacy Protection Apps**: Build apps like TempBox Lite for disposable emails
+- **Email Testing**: Test email verification flows in your apps
+- **Sign-up Protection**: Let users sign up without exposing their real email
+- **Spam Prevention**: Avoid spam by using temporary emails for untrusted sites
+- **Anonymous Communication**: Enable anonymous email receiving
+- **Development & QA**: Test email features without real email accounts

 ## 📱 Apps Using SMailTM